Bank of Baroda

 Opinion

-1. We have audited the accompanying Standalone Financial Statements of Bank of Baroda ("the Bank'), which comprise the Balance Sheet as at March 31, 2024, the Profit and Loss Account, Cash Flow Statement for the year then ended, and Notes to the Standalone Financial Statements including Significant Accounting Policies and other explanatory information, in which are included the returns for the year ended on that date of the Head office, 18 Zonal offices, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 3003 domestic branches (including 26 offices) audited by the respective Statutory Branch Auditors and 30 foreign branches audited by the respective Local Auditors.
-The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India (‘RBI').
+1. We have audited the accompanying Standalone Financial Statements of Bank of Baroda (the “Bank"), which comprise the Balance Sheet as at March 31,2026, the Profit and Loss Account, Statement of Cash Flow for the year then ended, and Notes to the Standalone Financial Statements including Significant Accounting Policies and other explanatory information, in which are included the returns for the year ended on that date of the Head office (including various Verticals and Corporate Centre located in Mumbai), 25 Zonal offices, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 3560 domestic branches audited by the respective Statutory Branch Auditors and 26 foreign branches audited by the respective Local Auditors.
+The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India (“RBI”).

-Also incorporated in the Balance Sheet, the Profit and Loss Account and Cash Flow Statement are the returns from 5244 domestic branches which have not been subjected to audit.
-These unaudited branches and other offices account for 20.24% of advances, 41.37% of deposits, 26.59% of revenue, 22.25% of interest income, 40.06% of interest expended and 40.24% of Non-performing assets as on March 31,2024.
+Also incorporated in the Balance Sheet, the Profit and Loss Account and Statement of Cash Flow are the returns from 5066 domestic branches and 1 foreign branch which have not been subjected to audit.
+These unaudited branches and other offices account for 13.75% of advances, 27.95% of deposits, 16.88% of interest income, 27.23% of interest expense.

-b) the Profit and Loss Account, read with the notes thereon shows a true balance of profit; and
+b) the Profit and Loss Account, read with the notes thereon shows a true balance of profit for the year ended on that date; and

 c) the Cash Flow statement gives a true and fair view of the cash flows for the year ended on that date.